What is gender-based violence?

 The reality of power-based violence?

-- 1 in 4 COLLEGE WOMEN will be sexually assaulted during her time on campus.
+- One in four COLLEGE WOMEN will be sexually assaulted during her time on campus.

-- 85% of sexual violence is committed by someone whom the victim knows.
+- 85 percent of sexual violence is committed by someone the victim knows.

-- 9 out of 10 women in college who are raped never report.
+- Nine of 10 women in college who are raped never report.

-- One in 6 women and one in 33 men have experienced an attempted or completed rape .
+- One in six women and one in 33 men have experienced an attempted or completed rape.

-- 57% of students who have reported being in an abusive dating relationship said it occurred in college.
+- 57 percent of students who have reported being in an abusive dating relationship said it occurred in college.